paulgreg/thermomix-recipes/README.md

 Here’s a demo version of the application : http://thermomix.recipes.free.fr

+## Self-hosting variants

+There is a [branch](https://github.com/paulgreg/thermomix-recipes/tree/json-store) storing data on server (using [json-store](https://github.com/paulgreg/json-store), a simple way to store json).

 ### Prerequisites

 You’ll need PHP5 on the server to run the app.